Lost in Alaska

-Lost in Alaska is a 1952 film starring the comedy team of Abbott and Costello.
+Lost in Alaska is a 1952 American film starring comedy duo Abbott and Costello.

 Plot

 The time is the 1890s, and the place is San Francisco.
 George Ball and Tom Watson are firemen who rescue 'Nugget' Joe McDermott from committing suicide by drowning.
 Joe wants to die because his girlfriend, Rosette no longer loves him.
 The boys keep an eye on him and Joe is thankful for it after receiving a telegram the next morning from Rosette claiming that she still loves him.
 George and Tom take their gold reward to the bank when they learn the police mistakenly believe Joe was murdered for his gold that night by the two men who actually rescued.
 They catch up to Joe on his boat for the Yukon and try to get him down to the police station only to see the ship depart San Francisco with all three of them on it.

 Joe returns to Alaska, with George and Tom anxious to get him back to San Francisco to clear their names.
 Once they arrive, it is learned that many people want to kill Joe, as he was once the local sheriff who had many people hanged.
 They also find that a group of Joe's old friends also want him dead as they are the beneficiaries of his will.
 Rosette works at a casino whose owner, Jake Stillman, demands that she marry Joe, whom Jake also plans to kill once he is married to Rosette, so that he can gain the fortune in gold.

 Rosette reveals Jake's intent to George and Tom, who hide Joe and Rosette by sending them out of town.
 Jake is not happy about this turn of events and sends his gang to deal with George and Tom, who manage to outwit them.
 In the ensuing melee, the gold falls into a deep crevice in the ice, and is lost.
 Everyone manages to overcome their greed for the sake of friendship, and Joe and Rosette marry.